ZarmDev/transitHelper/README.md

 npm run start and then go to localhost:8082/getTrainLineShapes

 **All the routes are specified in server-to-test.ts**
+# Notes
+If you use tH.getTrainLineShapes, you may be wondering what FS, GS and SI are in the return value.
+When testing on the map, it shows that **FS represents the Franklin Shuttle, GS stands for the Grand Central Shuttle, SI is the Staten Island Transit and H is the Rockaway Park
+Shuttle**

 # Documentation (work-in-progress)
 > tH.getArrivals(line, targetStopID, unixTime, direction)